We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Mini widespread faucets.
 They come in three separate pieces.
 They have a 4-inch spread and come with double handles.
 For mini widespread faucets, you have to choose a 4-inch faucet.

 - Widespread faucets.
 They come in three separate pieces and can be spread over the top of your sink.
 They also come with double handles.
 For a widespread faucet, you will have to choose from the 8-inch varieties.

 Wrapping Up: Key Differences Between a 4 Inch vs 8 Inch Faucet

 Here’s a quick summary of the key differences between 4-inch and 8-inch faucets:

 |4-Inch Faucet||8-Inch Faucet|

-|4-inches between the outer holes||8-inches between the outer holes|
+|4-inches between the centers of the outermost holes||8-inches between the centers of the outermost hole|

-|Ideal for small bathrooms||Ideal for large bathrooms|
+|Ideal for small sinks||Ideal for large sinks|

-|Single or double handle||Double handle|
+|Single or double handle||Single or double handle|

 |Centerset faucet or mini widespread faucet||Widespread faucet|